Costa Favolosa Cruise Review

 Camelot wine bar on board Costa Favolosa

 If there was one thing to critique, it was the entertainment in this bar.
-There was a bass violinist that played in the early evening before our dinner.
+A bass violinist played in the early evening before our dinner.
 Now, she was great and accommodating, asking about our favorite music to play it.
 But the volume was always so loud.
 Nobody could hear each other talking.
 We asked a few times to turn it down a little, and she did, but I always felt terrible about it.
 So, we usually avoided that time slot and returned when she wasn’t there.
 It’s not a big deal, but just something you should know.

-Overall, we always found the bars quite nice and the bartenders helpful and happy.
-The wine bar was a true gem, and we deeply enjoyed our time there.
+Overall, we always found the bars nice and the bartenders helpful and happy.
+The wine bar was a gem, and we deeply enjoyed our time there.
 But we think Costa needs to iron out their Sunset Lounge concept because it’s almost always empty.

 Service

 Service on board the Costa Favolosa was good.
 Our cabin steward was nice, friendly, and attentive.
-Our waiter at the Club restaurant, Sultan, was absolutely fantastic.
+Our waiter, Sultan, at the Club restaurant, was fantastic.
 He wasn’t even a waiter but an F&B attendant, but he was assigned to our table.
 He recognized us from a previous sailing, was genuinely happy to see us again, and helped us with practically anything we needed.
-A few other bartenders and waiters recognized us from previous sailing, which was nice.
-We were also very happy to see Arturo again, one of the restaurant managers who sailed with us on the Toscana.
-We also met an old friend, Gianni Pani, who was lovely and welcomed us onboard with a delicious chocolate cake.

 Like with other Costa cruises, there were hosts to help passengers in each of the major languages spoken on board.
 The English-speaking host was Stephanie, whom we had met before on a previous sailing, and we were thrilled to reconnect with her.
-We had dinner together a couple of times, and we became fast friends.
-Officers and managers were around the ship all the time, interacting with passengers.
-The bar manager, Gabriel, recognized us from the Costa Toscana, and he was really happy to talk to us every day and make sure that we were happy and well taken care of.
+We had dinner together a couple of times and became fast friends.

 Overall, we were happy about the service on board, and the staff never failed to make us feel like family.